nickkostik/snapback-luo/src/main/resources/static/oldREADME.md

 3.  **Access the Website:** Open your web browser and go to:
     `http://localhost:8000`

-You should now see the Snapback Luo chat interface (frontend only).
+You should now see the Kostik AI chat interface (frontend only).

 ## Files